Effect of slowly decaying long-range interactions on topological qubits: Introduction

 We also discuss a third variant of $H$ where our calculation of $\delta$ does not require any path integral techniques.
 Specifically, we consider a model (\ref{toymodel}) where $H_0$ is replaced by a projector onto the two-dimensional ground state of $-\sum_{j=1}^L \sigma_j^z\sigma_{j+1}^z$, and where $V$ is replaced by an all-to-all interaction of the form $\frac{1}{L^\alpha}\left(\sum_j \mathcal{O}_j \right)^2$ with $\mathcal{O}_j$ being a general, Ising symmetric, local Hermitian operator.
 While this model is non-local, it has the advantage that the splitting $\delta$ can be computed explicitly for general choices of the operators $\mathcal{O}_j$.
 For this model, we again find stretched exponential scaling (\ref{delta-stretched}) for several choices of $\mathcal{O}_j$, but we also find that the scaling of the splitting can be sensitive to the detailed structure of the operators $\mathcal{O}_j$.
 It is unclear whether this sensitivity to details is specific to this (non-local) model or whether it is a more general feature of topological qubits with long-range interactions.

-This paper is organized as follows: in Sec.~\ref{sec:all-to-all}, we study the Ising spin chain (\ref{H}) with all-to-all interactions $f(r) = 1/(4L^\alpha)$.
-Then Sec.~\ref{sec:rotor}, we study a quantum rotor model (\ref{confinedh}) which is analogous to the Ising spin chain and has true power-law interactions $f(r) \sim 1/r^\alpha$.
+This paper is organized as follows: First, in Sec.~\ref{sec:all-to-all}, we study the Ising spin chain (\ref{H}) with all-to-all interactions, $f(r) = 1/(4L^\alpha)$ with $\alpha < 1$.
+We start with this all-to-all spin chain because it is the simplest of our three toy models, and at the same time it captures the basic physics of slowly decaying power-law interactions.
+Then, in Sec.~\ref{sec:rotor}, we study a quantum rotor model (\ref{confinedh}) which is analogous to the Ising spin chain and has true power-law interactions $f(r) \sim 1/r^\alpha$.
 Next, in Sec.~\ref{sec:toy}, we present the non-local model (\ref{toymodel}) where the splitting can be computed explicitly for several different types of all-to-all interactions.
 Finally, in Sec.~\ref{sec:disc} we summarize our results and discuss future directions.